dotwebstack/dotwebstack/vocabulary/README.md

 Shape validation (as stated with `elmo:conformsTo`) is performed against the data submitted as part of the request.
 The UpdateStep can be used to change the data in the transaction repository (typically performed before a PersistencyStep) or to change the data in some backend persistancy storage (typically performed after a PersistencyStep).

-Via `elmo:persistencyProtocol` you specify which kind of persistency protocol is used to manipulate the persistency store.
-The following persistency protocols are available:
+Via `elmo:persistenceStrategy` you specify which kind of persistence strategy is used to manipulate the persistence store.
+The following persistence strategies are available:

 - `elmo-up:DeleteGraph`: clears the content of the target graph;
 - `elmo-up:ReplaceGraph`: replaces the content of the target graph with the content of the transaction dataset;